 A: While Ohio law does not require a probate court to remove a guardian who is no longer a resident of the state, the court may do so, or may transfer the guardianship to the new jurisdiction, if such a change is determined to be in the ward’s best interest.

 Q: I am not an Ohio resident, but I would like to apply to be appointed as guardian of someone who lives in Ohio.
 Can I do this?

 A: No, not unless you have been nominated under one of the exceptions described above.

 Q: I live in Ohio, and would like to serve as a guardian for a friend who is also an Ohio resident.
 Do I need some official authority to do this?

 A: Yes.
 Parents are considered to be the natural guardians of their minor children, but all other guardians must be appointed by a probate court.
 Letters of Guardianship are issued by the probate court and are the official badge of authority for the guardian.

 Q: What can be done if a guardianship is challenged because a named guardian lives out of the state or county?

-A: Parents of minors and aging individuals can name a local person to serve alternately as co-guardian with a named guardian who lives outside the jurisdiction of the local courts.
+A: Parents of minors and aged individuals can name a local person to serve alternately as co-guardian with a named guardian who lives outside the jurisdiction of the local courts.
 If there are no local relatives, friends or support persons who qualify, the alternate co-guardian can be a local attorney.

 This "Law You Can Use"consumer legal information column was provided by the Ohio State Bar Association (OSBA).
 It was originally prepared by Columbus attorney David A. Zwyer, and updated by attorney Bryan B. Johnson of the Columbus law firm of Bryan B. Johnson, Attorney at Law, LLC, and reviewed by Columbus attorney Eric Gamble of Gamble Hartshorn, LLC.